mattvend/Gpu/README.md

 # Gpu

 ## Goal of this project
 Benchmark interpolation algorithms running on GPU againt their CPU version.
-Of course, I had to use Lena for this.
+I used Lena as an input image.

 ![Lena][Lena]